Dance Katie Beardie

 Metre canoes I used to sail.

-dressed in a 12" (0.3m) curtain, made from the other sheet and along with a dainty sheer, cut to match.
+The whole is dressed in a 12" (0.3m) curtain, made from the other sheet and along with a dainty sheer, cut to match.

 Does M'sieu fancy a Canadian canoe bow a l'Octavia and a fractionally raked sternpost, just